soulj/OATargets/README.md

 # OATargets
 **OA Targets: A knowledge base of osteoarthritis associated genes in animals**

-The knowledge can be found at: http://skeletalvis.ncl.ac.uk/OATargets/
+The knowledge base can be found at: http://skeletalvis.ncl.ac.uk/OATargets/

 The following R notebooks can be used to generate the figures and tables shown in the paper: